get a free case review

 If you have been in a vehicle crash, the ramifications could feel overwhelming.
 Deciding to work with a Madison County car accident lawyer is a good move that helps ensure that your accident claim is handled in the way that is most protective of your rights.
 Healing your body and getting your car back on the road might be your primary concerns, but the right lawyer can also help you determine who is responsible for paying for your losses.
 Bringing a seasoned personal injury attorney on board early in the process could lead to better results in the long run.

 In the State of Illinois, the driver who caused an accident is liable to others who sustained losses because of it.
-Drivers might be at-fault if they disobeyed traffic laws or were driving a vehicle that was unsafe because of poor maintenance or mechanical defect.
+Drivers might be at fault if they disobeyed traffic laws or were driving a vehicle that was unsafe because of poor maintenance or mechanical defects.